microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 ## Gaps

-The merge semantics of array operations that attach array elements (i.e., inserts and moves) are based on the concept of a gap.
+The merge semantics of array operations that insert (or move in) array elements are based on the concept of a gap.
 A gap is a location where array elements can be inserted or moved.
 For example, in an array with two nodes `[A, B]` there are three gaps: one before A, one between A and B, and one after C.
 If we represented gaps with the `_` character, then would describe the array `[A, B]` as `[ _ A _ B _ ]`.